How to Use the SAT Bluebook App: Guide to Mock Tests and Device Setup

 • Photo ID (government-issued or school, matching registration)

-• Scratch paper and pencil (provided at the center)
+• Scratch paper and pencil (provided at the centre)

 Optional but smart: